• Skip to primary navigation

 Is It Worth It?

 The Albert Corporation was founded by college friends Yinon Ravid and Andrzej Baraniak in 2015.
 In 2016, it raised $2.5 million in seed funding shortly after the app launched earlier that summer.
-Since its launch, Albert has continued to expand its options including now offering micro-investing through its Albert Investments arm.
+Since its launch, Albert has continued to expand its offerings, including micro-investing through its Albert Investments arm.
 Albert Investments, LLC is an SEC Registered Investment Advisor.

 Albert offers a robust suite of personal finance services and tools.
 These are some of the app's core features.